-And grooming dogs with short hair, like Weimaraners, is easy!
-All you need to get started are some simple pet grooming products, a good book about Weimaraners and a little time.
+And grooming dogs with short hair, like most Weimaraners, is easy!
+All you need to get started are some simple pet grooming products, a good book about grooming and a little time.

-Brushing your dog’s teeth is very important for his health.
+Brushing your dog’s teeth is very important for his general health.

 Taking just a minute or two each day to care for your dog’s teeth and gums, will prevent a number of diseases that can affect your Weimaraner dog.

 In addition to brushing your dog’s teeth, you can get a dental gel that prevents tartar and give your dog dental treats.